 AI-Powered Recommendations for E-commerce: Beyond Product Suggestions

-When most people hear "AI recommendations" in e-commerce, they think of product suggestions: "customers who bought this also bought that."
-Those recommendations are useful, but they represent a tiny fraction of what AI can do for an e-commerce business.
+When most people hear "AI recommendations" in e-commerce, they picture product suggestions: "customers who bought this also bought that."
+Those are useful, but they're a tiny fraction of what AI can do for an e-commerce business.

-The real power of AI recommendations is strategic.
+The real power is strategic.
 Which customer segments should you target next quarter?
-Where should you reallocate your ad budget?
+Where should you reallocate ad budget?
 Which campaigns should you scale and which should you pause?
 Which customers are about to churn and what should you do about it?
-These are the decisions that actually move the needle for growth-stage brands, and they are exactly the kinds of decisions that AI recommendation engines are now capable of making.
+These are the decisions that actually move the needle for growth-stage brands, and they're exactly what modern AI recommendation engines are now capable of making.

-This guide explores what strategic AI recommendations look like in practice, how the underlying technology works, the different types of recommendations that matter, and how to measure whether recommendations are actually driving results.
+This guide covers what strategic AI recommendations look like in practice, how the underlying technology works, the categories that matter, and how to measure whether they're driving results.

 The Limits of Product Recommendations

 Product recommendation engines have been around for decades.
-Amazon pioneered collaborative filtering in the late 1990s, and by now every e-commerce platform offers some version of "related products" or "you might also like."
+Amazon pioneered collaborative filtering in the late 1990s, and by now every e-commerce platform has some version of "related products" or "you might also like."

 These engines work well for what they do.
-They increase average order value, improve cross-sell rates, and reduce bounce rates on product pages.
-If you are not using product recommendations on your store, you should be.
+They lift average order value, improve cross-sell rates, and reduce bounce on product pages.
+If you're not running product recommendations, you should be.

 But product recommendations operate at the transaction level.
-They help a customer who is already on your site decide what to buy next.
-They do not help you decide:
+They help a customer who's already on your site decide what to buy.
+They don't help you decide:

 • Which of your 47 customer segments deserves more marketing investment